by Brian Tomasik

 Of course, there is some reason behind size bias.
 Especially given constant neural hardware, brain size is a necessary (if not sufficient) condition for a complex mental life.
 In addition, one possible interpretation of Nick Bostrom's insulator thought experiment is that raw physical size of computing materials is morally relevant even if the logical computation remains constant.
 I personally feel skeptical about this and believe that algorithmic/logical complexity is more morally important.
 As a result, tiny physical particles don't automatically count as vastly less significant just due to their size.

 Atomic and subatomic interactions occur at blazing speeds compared with macroscopic algorithms.
-Hence, we might poetically conceive of micro-operations as having vastly greater "clock speeds" (speeds to complete a cycle of a computational loop).
+Hence, we might poetically conceive of micro-operations as having vastly greater "clock speeds" (speeds to complete a round of computation).
 This may increase the moral weight per second of micro-operations relative to macro-operations.

 Also: "Plasmas are by far the most common phase of ordinary matter in the universe, both by mass and by volume."
 Plasmas in stars change rapidly and hence are more "animated" and "lifelike" than, e.g., molecules in a solid.
 Compare to the cheela in Dragon's Egg that ran a million times faster than humans.
-(Of course, I suppose one could argue that since life has relatively low entropy, plasmas are less lifelike than solids?)
 I don't know if the same is true for the plasma of the intergalactic medium.

 Historical trends regarding compassion